plone/training/frontpage.rst

 The template
 ------------

-Create the template ``browser/templates/front pageview.pt`` (for now without talks).
-Display the rich text field talk to allow the front page to be edited.
+Create the template ``browser/templates/frontpageview.pt`` (for now without talks).
+Display the rich text field talk to allow the frontpage to be edited.

 ..  code-block:: html
     :linenos: